filipdanic/spicy-datatable/README.md

 ```

+Now you are all set to enjoy some ReactJS datatables in your project! 🙌

 Look at the [demo data file](https://github.com/filipdanic/spicy-datatable/blob/master/src/demo-data.js) for examples of how the `rows` and `columns` props look.

+You can also clone this repo which includes a full semo with `create-react-app` that you can use to try out the library.

 ## Prop Demo